V. K. Sasikala: Imprisonment and return to politics

 After the expulsion of Panneerselvam from AIADMK in July 2022 and Palaniswami becoming the interim general secretary of the party, Sasikala denounced Palaniswami's appointment to the position as invalid, and stated that he did not have any authority to expel Panneerselvam, while also claiming that the party cadres wanted her to become the general secretary.
 After his expulsion was overturned by the Madras High Court in August 2022, Panneerselvam stated that he would meet with Sasikala and Dhinakaran to unite the AIADMK.
 On 2 September 2022, a division bench of the Madras High Court upheld the decisions of the AIADMK general council meeting held on 11 July 2022 and set aside the previous court order of the single judge in the appeal case of Edappadi K. Palaniswami, thus effectively restoring unitary leadership.
 The High Court order was upheld by the Supreme Court of India by rejecting the petitions of Panneerselvam on 23 February 2023.

 After the AIADMK lost by a huge margin in the 2024 Indian general election held in Tamil Nadu, Sasikala announced her return to politics and blamed "certain selfish people" within the party for its defeat.

-She declared that she would save the AIADMK and under her it would form the government following the 2026 legislative assembly election with an absolute majority.
+All India Puratchithalaivar Makkal Munnettra Kazhagam (2026–present)

+On 24 February 2026, Sasikala launched a new political party and its flag, thereby effectively giving away her claim over the AIADMK ahead of Tamil Nadu Assembly elections.
+On 13 March 2026, She announced the name of her political party, "All India Puratchithalaivar Makkal Munnettra Kazhagam".

 Conviction

 On 14 February 2017, the Supreme Court of India found Sasikala and her co-accused – Ilavarasi (her sister-in-law) and V. N. Sudhakaran (her nephew) – guilty of conspiring, laundering, and amassing illicit wealth worth about ₹66.44 crore in the 1990s in a criminal conspiracy with Jayalalithaa.
 The three were sentenced to a four-year jail term, restoring in toto her earlier conviction in the case delivered on 27 September 2014.
 She and her relatives were sentenced to a four-year jail term with a fine of ₹10 crore each.
 The judgment stipulated that she and her accomplices would serve an additional 12 months in prison if they failed to pay the fine.
+She is the only Indian leader who is elected as legislative party leader but not sworn as chief minister.

 The Supreme Court refused her plea to surrender after a fortnight and to be allowed to have food from home, so Sasikala and Ilavarasi presented themselves for imprisonment on 15 February 2017.
 She was released on 27 January 2021 after her term elapsed, but was kept at Victoria Hospital to be treated for COVID-19.
 Her conviction in the case made her ineligible from participating in an election until 27 January 2027.